-In our opinion, the Schedule of Investments referred to above presents fairly, in all material respects, the combined investments of the Agency at October 31, 2020 and 2019, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the Schedule referred to above presents fairly, in all material respects, the investments of the Agency as of October 31, 2021, in conformity with U.S. generally accepted accounting principles.

-Report on the Financial Statements as of October 31, 2020 and 2019
+Report on the Financial Statements as of October 31, 2021

-We have audited, in accordance with auditing standards generally accepted in the United States and Government Auditing Standards, the financial statements of the Agency as of and for the years ended October 31, 2020 and 2019, and our report thereon dated March 12, 2021, expressed an unmodified opinion on those financial statements.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, the financial statements of the Agency as of and for the year ended October 31, 2021, and our report thereon dated February 1, 2022, expressed an unmodified opinion on those financial statements.